 If you need kimono items, visit JCCCW’s Hosekibako Resale Store on the 1st floor of the East Building.
 The store is open Thursday – Sunday, 10:00 AM – 3:00 PM.

 Access Note: Enter through the green door in the alley on the north side of the East Building.
-The door is locked 3:00PM - so please call 206.328.6018 for entry.
+Please ring the door bell or call 206.328.6018 for entry.

 Don’t miss this opportunity to embrace the beauty of kimono culture!